telefonicaid/thinking-cities/docs/topics/user_permissions.md

 ## Can I modify permissions for a given user?
-The common way to modify permission for a given user is to assign or unassign roles.
+The common way to modify permissions for a given user is to assign or unassign Roles.
-User can be assgined to admin, ServiceCustomer, SubServiceAdmin and SubServiceCustomer roles in a given Service or SubService This can be do it using portal and orchestrator.
+User can be assgined to admin, ServiceCustomer, SubServiceAdmin and SubServiceCustomer roles in a given Service or SubService This can be do it using IoT Portal and [IoT Orchestrator](http://docs.orchestrator2.apiary.io).
 [assign a Role to a User using Orchestrator] (http://docs.orchestrator2.apiary.io/#reference/orchestrator/roles-in-service/create-a-role)